anokhipalgota04/Flyo/README.md

 # “Flyo - Where Ideas and Conversations Soar”

-Flyo is a community forum app offering a platform for users to engage in discussions, share content, and connect with like-minded individuals.•	Flyo is a community forum app offering a platform for users to engage in discussions, share content, and connect with like-minded individuals.Technologies: Flutter Framework for the frontend, ensuring a smooth and responsive user experience, Dart, Firebase
+Flyo is a community forum app offering a platform for users to engage in discussions, share content, and connect with like-minded individuals.Incorporated robust features like post creation, voting mechanism, personalized content feeds and comments to highlight valuable content.Technologies: Flutter Framework for the frontend, ensuring a smooth and responsive user experience, Dart, Firebase

 ## Getting Started